braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 If you are using the [older navigation]({{site.baseurl}}/navigation), templates are under **Templates & Media**.
 {% endalert %}

 After selecting your template, you'll see an overview of your email where you can edit the sending information and email body, and view any errors or warnings to resolve before sending.
-Click **Edit Email Body** to begin designing your email structure in the Drag-and-Drop Editor.
+Click **Edit Email Body** to begin designing your email structure in the drag-and-drop editor.

 ![][8]